What is population health science? How is it different from public health?

 Finalists for the MS program will be asked to interview with faculty members and other top-level department staff via video teleconference.

 What are you looking for in an applicant?

 The MS in Population Health Sciences is open to all individuals who demonstrate a passion for improving population health, an aptitude for learning high-level analytic research methods, and academic or professional achievements that show leadership skills, ethics, determination, resilience, and creativity.
 Examples of potential applicants include recent college graduates with social science or quantitative majors, those with public health degrees looking for a more specialized or analytical degree, established professionals in healthcare or government looking to incorporate advances in health services research into their skillsets, and clinicians looking to focus on policy-relevant research to improve health and healthcare.

 The Department of Population Health Sciences works where biology, human behavior, environments, society, data analysis, and healthcare intersect.
 The inherently interdisciplinary nature of our department means that a variety of different backgrounds are relevant to our research and education missions, and we look to select students via a comprehensive approach that takes both past accomplishments and future potential into account.
-We may look to see how a candidate who has strong quantitative strength can demonstrate their commitment to the interpretative, communicative, and collaborative aspects of population health science.
-Likewise, we may seek evidence of the capacity applicants without quantitative backgrounds have to learn quantitative concepts and skills.

 What if I have a passion for improving health, but don't have a background in statistics or math, or the other recommended preparations?